lfp722/Euclidean-Vector/README.md

 * Make sure that *all appropriate member functions* are `const`-qualified
 * Leave a moved-from object in a state with `0` dimensions
 * Implement this class within the **comp6771** namespace
-* Must assume that addition, subtraction, multiplication, and division operations on two 0-dimension vectors are valid operations.
+* Unless otherwise specified, must assume that addition, subtraction, multiplication, and division operations on two 0-dimension vectors are valid operations.
 In all cases the result should still be a 0-dimension vector.
 * We're asking you to implement `operator!=` because you'll see it in a lot of production codebases, and it's important that you know how to write it correctly